 Essays!
 Forms!
 Grades!
 Recommendations and test scores!
 Applying to college can feel like a never ending to-do list.
 Pressure to get into the “best colleges” can increase the stress that many applicants feel as they plan their next step in life.

 But the truth is that there is no “best” college for every student — just schools that fit you well, not at all or somewhere in between.
 And despite what you hear about the acceptance rates at very prestigious universities, most colleges aren’t nearly as hard to get into.
 Casting a wide net — including some dream colleges but also several other realistic options — is a great way to find what’s the best fit for your interests and budget.

 Breaking down the college application process into digestible steps can help you stay calm and organized while you survey the options, decide which schools suit you best, apply for admission and financial aid, and make your final decision.

 Who knows?
 You might even find yourself having fun as you choose the place where you’ll spend the next four years.

 How to apply for college: step-by-step

-Applying for college is a process that can start as early as freshman year (though if you're getting a later start, that’s OK, too).
+Applying for college is a process that can start as early as freshman year for high school students (though if you're getting a later start, that’s OK, too).
 It’s also a process with several phrases.
 Here’s a breakdown of the most important steps.

 Step 1: Build a college list